About this listing

 Portland Oasis Inn is located in Hawthorne/Belmont/Division- surrounded by Portland's best places.
 Spacious, Lovely, Quiet, Private, Gourmet kitchen, AC, Fireplace, Allergy/Chemical free.
-Please DO NOT Book until you read full description!
+Please DO NOT try to Book until you read full description!
 We follow the rules of Portland primary residence of 9 months.
 Our priority is to disabled folks who have EI, allergies, asthma, or chemical sensitivities.

 ~About The Portland Oasis Eco-Luxury Inn:

 A true luxury get-away in lovely and spacious surroundings.
 Eco-Luxury Home is in the popular and famous Hawthorne neighborhood of Portland.
 This location is quiet and safe, nestled between Hawthorne Boulevard, Belmont Street, Mount Tabor Park, and all the action Portland has to offer.

-IMPORTANT- Starting September 1, there are lots of changes in Portland laws.
+IMPORTANT- There are lots of changes in Portland laws.
 One of the biggest changes is the limitations on whole house rental (No more vacation homes, condos, or apartments.
-Only primary dwellings are allowed without host 3 months/year) We are striving to continue to be Portland's legal short/medium term Green/Clean/Luxury housing which balances a thriving Portland community with visitors and newcomers to PDX.
+Only primary dwellings are allowed without host 3 months/year) We are focused towards helping those folks with disabilities of EI, allergies, and chemical sensitivities- Green/Clean/Luxury housing which balances a thriving Portland community with visitors and newcomers to PDX.
 We are working with the City for our type-B permit for 1-5 room short term stay.
 For you as a guest it is important to understand that hosts in Portland can only rent out the entire place 90 days out of the entire year.
-The default prices are HOSTED which means a reservation for multiple rooms with the Inn Keeper/Home owner on the premises (usually in the Lulu Room).
 Price for rooms assumes double occupancy.
-Please inquire about full Inn rental.

 Please read entire description.
 Price varies on factors of number of guests, number of rooms, hosted or not hosted, which rooms requested, length of stay, and time of year.
 For example a short reservation of a holiday weekend in the summer will be more.
 See details on pricing down below.
 Prices listed do not include taxes, cleaning fee, or any fees that the Airbnb company add.

 ~Green and Healthy and Beautiful~